markab4/iot-tumbler/README.md

 ### Assets
  * logo (Created in Illustrator)
- * graphics (Creeated in Illustrator/Found on iStock photos)
+ * graphics (Created in Illustrator/Found on iStock photos)
  * icons (Used icon library from Font Awesome)